Administrator of NASA: History

-The current administrator is current United States secretary of transportation Sean Duffy, who was designated by President Donald Trump on July 9, 2025 as acting administrator.
-He replaced Janet Petro, who served as acting administrator following the stepping down of Biden-era head Bill Nelson on January 20, 2025.
-Entrepreneur and commercial astronaut Jared Isaacman was nominated by Trump (while he was president-elect) on December 4, 2024, but his nomination was withdrawn on May 31, reportedly because of his connections to Elon Musk and donations towards Democratic, anti-Trump politicians.
+The current administrator is entrepreneur and philanthropist Jared Isaacman, who was nominated by President Donald Trump on November 5, 2025.
+He replaced Sean Duffy, who served as acting administrator from July 9, 2025 to December 17, 2025.
+Jared Isaacman was nominated by Trump (while he was president-elect) on December 4, 2024, but his nomination was withdrawn on May 31, reportedly because of his connections to Elon Musk and donations towards Democratic, anti-Trump politicians.